Current trends and future directions in event-based control: Overview over the literature on event-based control

-Finally, introductions and overviews of event-based control can be found, e.g., in \cite{lemmon2010event,heemels2012introduction,miskowicz2015event,heemels2021event}.
+Finally, introductions and overviews of event-based control can be found, e.g., in \cite{lemmon2010event,heemels2012introduction,miskowicz2015event,heemels2021event,Postoyan2025}.

+Examples for practical/real-world applications of event-based control (or estimation) can be found in robotics \citep{Trimpe2011,Postoyan2015,Cuenca2019}, greenhouse automation \citep{Pawlowski2016}, vehicle platooning \citep{Dolk2017}, event-based energy metering \citep{Simonov2017}, and more.
+Further application domains can also be found in Sections~\ref{sec_current} and \ref{sec_conc}, where we discuss trends in event-based control and promising research fields to be explored.

-As can be seen, many concepts and analysis techniques are available for ETC and STC.
+As can be seen, many concepts and analysis techniques are available for event-based control.
 Which one to use is a matter of the specific problem setup and the goal to be achieved.
 However, there are still open issues and limitations present in the above approaches.

 Following the overview of well established results in this section, we will present in the subsequent sections more recent results that are related to current research problems for event-based control that allow a more unified view on the problem.